CHILD LABOUR PROHIBITION AND REGULATION ACT, 1986 BARE ACT UPDATED

 (k) work at or near machinery in motion;

-(m) instructions, training and supervision in relation to employment of children on dangerous machines;
+(m) instructions, training and supervision in relation to employment of adolescent on dangerous machines;

 (n) device for cutting off power;

 (o) self-acting machines;

 (s) excessive weights;